Derek O'Brien (politician): Second term in Rajya Sabha

 His second term as an MP of the Rajya Sabha began on 19 August 2017 and ended on 18 August 2023.

 On 20 September 2020, when the Farm Reform Bill was placed in the Rajya Sabha for passage, Derek O'Brien protested, and along with other members allegedly heckled the Deputy Chairman of the Rajya Sabha Harivansh Narayan Singh.
 Media verifiable sources mention that the House was in complete chaos and unrest to protest the bill.
 This chaos led to the 10-minute suspension of the House.
 Ministry of Parliamentary Affairs sought his suspension, along with some other members, as a consequence for his actions under rule 256 of procedure and conduct of business.
 He along with eight other MPs were suspended for one week on account of their unruly and unparliamentary behaviour.

 Parliamentary Committees

 He was a member of the Parliamentary Standing Committee on Home Affairs.
 On 6 January 2022 he wrote to Anand Sharma, head of the committee, to discuss the alleged app "Tek Fog" that "has serious ramifications and could jeopardise national security.".
 He wrote, "This application is capable of penetrating encrypted messaging platforms and secure social media conversations in order to heavily manipulate and exploit narratives on said platforms."

-Third term in Rajya Sabha

-His third term as an MP of the Rajya Sabha began on 19 August 2023 and will end on 18 August 2029.
-He has spoken on multiple issues of national importance, ranging from unemployment, Manipur violence, and GST on health insurance, to farmer welfare, and economic inequality in India.

-O'Brien participated in the discussion on the Motion of Thanks to the President of India's address to Parliament, the Women's Reservation Bill, the economic situation in the country, death of students in a coaching centre in Delhi, and the special discussion on the 75th anniversary of adoption of the Constitution of India.
-He also initiated the discussion on the Ministry of New and Renewable Energy.

-He has asked impactful questions on vacancies in the paramilitary forces, railways and aviation sector, increasing number of loan frauds, stopping of funds to Opposition-ruled states, and student and farmer suicides, among others.

-Parliamentary Committees

-He is a member of the Committee on Home Affairs, Committee on Ethics, and the Business Advisory Committee.
-He has repeatedly raised the issue of violence in Manipur and the path to peace in Home Affairs Committee meetings.
+The app was later debunked as non-existent and The Wire, which had published the news first, took down their article, fired the journalist responsible and published an apology.

 Author

-O'Brien is also a celebrated author.
-His books include the bestseller Inside Parliament: Views for the Front Row, Who Cares About Parliament, Derek Introduces the Constitution and Parliament of India, My Way, a motivational book, Speak Up Speak Out, a compilation of elocution pieces, and several reference, quiz, and text books.
+O'Brien has written books on quizzing and parliamentary politics.
+His book Inside Parliament: Views from the Front Row was reviewed by The Hindu.
+In 2026, he published Politics, Policy and Predictions: Views from the Front Row of Parliament.